Punktum-dk/epp-service-specification/README.md

 > 2104    "Billing failure"
 >
-> his response code MUST be returned when a server attempts
+> This response code MUST be returned when a server attempts
 > to execute a billable operation and the command cannot be
 > completed due to a client-billing failure.